PrefectHQ/prefect/docs/core/tutorials/dask-cluster.md

 - Dask handles worker/scheduler communication, like serializing data between workers

 ## An Example Flow

-In case you aren't familiar with Dask and would like to kick the tires, after [installing Dask distributed](https://distributed.readthedocs.io/en/latest/install.html) you can quickly spin up a local "cluster" with two Dask workers via the following simple CLI commands:
+In case you aren't familiar with Dask and would like to kick the tires, after [installing Dask distributed](https://distributed.readthedocs.io/en/latest/install.html) you can quickly spin up a local "cluster" with two Dask workers via the following CLI commands:

 ```bash
 > dask-scheduler
 # Scheduler at: tcp://10.0.0.41:8786